Jackclarke95/auto-replanter/README.md

 ### **Q: Can I set an invalid sneak mode?**

 A: If you set an invalid sneak mode in the config, the mod will fall back to `"ALWAYS"` behavior.

+### **Q: Can I use custom block replacements with any modded blocks?**

+A: Yes, as long as you specify valid block IDs for both the target and replacement blocks.
+The blocks must exist in your game for the replacement to work.

+### **Q: Do custom block replacements work with crops?**

+A: Custom block replacements are designed for non-crop blocks.
+Regular crops are handled by the mod's built-in crop replanting system.
+If a crop block is also defined in the custom block replacement config, crop breaking logic will take precedence.

+### **Q: Can I disable tool damage for specific custom blocks?**

+A: Yes!
+Set `"damageTool": false` in the custom block replacement rule to prevent tool damage for that specific block.
+Note that crop blocks take precedence over custom blocks, so if a crop block is defined in the custom blocks, its `damageTool` value will be ignored in favour of the crop block logic.

 ## Licence